Services

 4. Evidence that area of employment is HPSA

-5. Evidence of Alien's qualifications: all IAP-66 forms, Curriculum
+5. Evidence of Alien's qualifications: all IAP-66 forms, Curriculum vitae

 6. Evidence of recruitment efforts